Caripe: Cueva del Guacharo

 The oilbird's scientific name, Steatornis caripensis, means 'fat-bearing bird of Caripe'; the squabs were harvested by the local Indians in Humboldt's time, and rendered for oil.
 They are now protected, as the cave was Venezuela's first-designated national monument (the "Monumento Nacional Alejandro de Humboldt").
 The cave is the centerpiece of the Cueva del Guácharo National Park, which was created in 1975 to protect the birds' environment.

 Other interesting places

 Caripe has been known as a place where berries grow.
 There are a few stores that sell strawberries with cream.
 These stores have been an attractive tourist stop for many years and they also sell many byproducts (e.g. jams, mermelades, wines, etc.).
 Albeit strawberries had been grown for a period of time under the auspice of U.D.O.
 (Universidad de Oriente), they are no longer grown there in significant quantities.
-Most strawberries nowadays come from the western part of Venezuela (e.g. Mérida, Barinas, San Cristobal, etc.)
+Most strawberries nowadays come from the western part of Venezuela (e.g. Mérida, Barinas, San Cristobal, etc).

 There are a few small farms that grow organic berries such as: Raspberries (frambuesas) and blackberries (moras).

 There are a number of places in the mountains round about where you can see Caripe and its beautiful landscapes.

+There is a private and only zoo in Caripe, called Animania Zoo.
+It is located in the Alto de las Brisas area of Caripe.
+The zoo keep local native animal of Venezuela, and is dedicated to rehabilitation and conservation of wildlife.